Wednesday, March 21, 2012

 Andrew Austin (c) 1983

-A draft in a crack of window
+A draft through a crack in a window

 A cold shoulder

-A faint smoulder
+A faint smolder

 A withered plant stuck in the snow